BlackRookSoftware/RookScript/README.md

 This library assists in compiling/running RookScript, a non-host-specific scripting language.

+### Why?

+Lots of scripting languages that interface with Java want to "script Java," which opens your runtime into a world of abuse-able security problems.
+RookScript is a flexible runtime language with flexible host interfacing, allowing each script to be as limited or wide in scope as the implementor wishes.

 ### Library

 Contained in this release is a series of classes that should be used for RookScript functions.